Bud Boblink on the Harmonica

 Chicago-born Bud Boblink fell in love with the harmonica when he was 13 years old.
 It was then that he and two friends, Bob Laas and Al Fontana, formed a trio, The Harmonica Bobcats.
 Within six years, they were touring Europe, entertaining the Armed Forces and performing on Radio Free Europe.
 Their tour continued into the Far East, Japan, and Korea.

-Bud has spent years performing on radio, recordings, television, cruise ships, and stages across the world.
-Self-taught Bud Boblink plays all types of harmonicas, but specializes in the two-foot-long chord harmonica when playing with groups.
-Many consider him the very best anywhere on this unique musical instrument.
+Bud spent years performing on radio, recordings, television, cruise ships, and stages across the world.
+Self-taught Bud Boblink played all types of harmonicas, but specialized in the two-foot-long chord harmonica when playing with groups.
+Many considered him the very best anywhere on this unique musical instrument.

 Picture